Aromasin (Exemestane)

 Used For

-breast cancer treatment in postmenopausal women
+treating breast cancer in postmenopausal women and reducing recurrence risk

 How Taken